Flu season has arrived early: here’s what matters

 What actually reduces spread?

 We already know what works.
-Measures introduced during COVID dramatically reduced flu transmission too, to the point that one flu strain (B/Yamagata) disappeared entirely for a time and may be extinct.
-So, simple actions still matter:
+Measures introduced during COVID dramatically reduced flu transmission, to the point that one flu strain disappeared entirely for a time.
+Simple actions still matter:

 What about masks?

-Masks are not perfect, but they are not useless either.
-The ‘masks don’t work (so I’m not going to wear one)‘ is a political position and is not supported by the data or the experts.
+Masks are not perfect, but they are not useless.
+The ‘masks don’t work (so I’m not going to wear one)’ is a political stance and is not supported by the data or the experts.

 Infection control works by layering multiple imperfect protections, making it harder for viruses to spread.
 A common analogy is hurdles: an infection might be able to jump one or two, but if you have plenty, it will have a hard time jumping all of them.
 Think of it this way: you’re planning a complex stunt with many moving parts.
 But none of the controls are 100% effective.
 Do you:

-- Execute all the controls as best you possibly can?
+1. Execute all the controls as assiduously as possible?

 There you go.